Case method for public policy: Connecting teaching and research

 To develop and strengthen the skills of case method teaching, participants will see a case taught; examine the teaching methods used; and take part in case-teaching practicums to trial the methods for themselves.

 To further explore how cases can be adapted for public leadership education, participants will learn more about developing cases for the public policy curriculum; look at how cases can be used to connect research and teaching in public policy; and consider how schools can establish their own case-writing programmes.

-Since 2017 the University of Oxford’s Blavatnik School of Government has been adapting the case method to the unique needs of public policy education.
-Our team at the School’s Case Centre on Public Leadership was recognised with the 2019 Outstanding Case Writer award by the international Case Centre organisation – the independent home of the case method.
-What distinguishes our use of the case method is that we employ it to bring cutting-edge faculty scholarship into the classroom, thus marrying disciplinary research and policy teaching.
-Knowing that we share a mission to advance public service worldwide, the Oxford Blavatnik School is keen to share this powerful strategy with other schools of government public policy.
+Since 2017, the University of Oxford’s Blavatnik School of Government has been adapting the case method to the unique needs of public policy education.
+Our team at the Case Centre on Public Leadership was recognised with the 2019 Outstanding Case Writer award by the international Case Centre organisation – the independent home of the case method.
+We use our cases to bring cutting-edge faculty scholarship into the classroom, thus marrying disciplinary research and policy teaching.
+With a mission to advance public service worldwide, the Blavatnik School is keen to share this powerful strategy with other schools of government and public policy.

 To accommodate both online and in-person participants, sessions will run in the afternoons on 21 & 22 June, beginning at 2pm UK time.
 In-person attendees will be able to enjoy a dinner featuring a keynote speaker on the first day, and optional recreational activities will be available in the morning on the second day.
 Online-learners will also have opportunities to network with other participants.

 The fee for attending in person is £1,095.
 This includes the costs of tuition, learning materials, accommodation and meals for the programme.
 The fee for attending online is £795.
 This includes tuition and learning materials.
 All workshop participants will be granted three years of access to authorised Blavatnik School cases for their use in the classroom.